LyeJiaKang/MVPEmployeeSalaryManagement/README.md

 # MVPEmployeeSalaryManagement

+##Run with cmd
+Nagivate to springboot-app\ and insert command 'mvn spring-boot:run'

+##Run with IDE
 To run Spring Boot in your IDE, nagivate to src/main/java/com/springboot/app and run 'SpringbootAppApplication.java' As Java Application.

 Test Cases